dmusachio/PyMetaboleX/README.md

 ```
 ### Prerequisites
-- Access to an NIH Biowulf account.
+- Access to an NIH Biowulf account

 ### Installing Dependencies
 All dependencies should be pre-installed on Biowulf.